 Seawater Desalination.
 Metropolitan's IRP includes seawater desalination as a part of the region's local supply that could help increase supply reliability in Metropolitan's service area.
 The IRP also supports foundational actions to lay the groundwork for accelerating seawater desalination development as needed in the future.
 To encourage local development, Metropolitan has signed Seawater Desalination Program ("SDP") incentive agreements with three of its member agencies: City of Long Beach, Municipal Water District of Orange County ("MWDOC") and West Basin Municipal Water District ("West Basin MWD").
 The SDP agreements provide incentives to the member agencies of up to \$250 per acre-foot when the desalinated supplies are produced.
 Agreement terms are for the earlier of 25 years or through 2040 and are designed to phase out if Metropolitan's water rates surpass the unit cost of producing desalinated seawater.
 SDP agreements are subject to final approval by Metropolitan's Board after review of the complete project description and environmental documentation.
 While the City of Long Beach is no longer pursuing a seawater desalination project, MWDOC's project (the Doheny desalination project) is now in the permitting phase and West Basin MWD's project is in the environmental review phase.
 If completed, the two would produce up to 25,000 acre-feet initially and potentially up to 75,000 acre-feet if expanded in the future.
 The SDP agreements are currently active but will automatically terminate in July 2020 if the projects are not operational by that time.
+Metropolitan may consider extending the terms for one or more of the SDP agreements if requested by a member agency.
 In October 2014, seawater desalination projects became eligible for funding under Metropolitan's Local Resources Program.

 In late 2015, Poseidon Resources LLC ("Poseidon") began operating the 56,000-acre-foot capacity Carlsbad Desalination Project ("Carlsbad Project") and associated pipeline.
 The SDCWA has a purchase agreement with Poseidon for a minimum of 48,000 acre-feet per year from the Carlsbad Project with an option to purchase an additional 8,000 acre-feet per year.
 Other seawater desalination projects that could provide supplies to Metropolitan's service area are under development or consideration.
-In partnership with the Orange

-County Water District, Poseidon is also pursuing a 56,000 acre-feet per year plant in Huntington Beach.
+In partnership with the Orange County Water District, Poseidon is also pursuing a 56,000 acre-feet per year plant in Huntington Beach.
 The project is currently in the permitting phase.

 Another project with the potential to augment regional supplies is a seawater desalination project in Rosarito Beach, Mexico.
 A consortium of private companies led by Consolidated Water Co., Ltd. and its Mexican subsidiary, N.S.C.
 Agua S.A. de C.V., is developing the project.
 The 56,000 to 112,000 acre-feet per year project is in the pre-construction phase and could supply Metropolitan's service area through exchange agreements.
-Additional approvals from a number of U.S. and Mexican federal agencies, along with State and local approvals, would be needed for the cross-border project to proceed.
+Additional approvals from a number of U.S. and Mexican federal agencies, along with State and local approvals, would be needed for the project to proceed and any potential cross-border exchanges agreements to be realized.